 The UK authorities are taking steps to recover money that was fraudulently claimed under the government’s various Covid-19 support schemes.
 Arrests have already been made and criminal prosecutions are likely.

-If you have been accused of fraud, contact our criminal defence solicitors now.
+If you have been accused of covid 19 fraud, contact our criminal defence solicitors now.
 We specialise in defending fraud and financial crimes.
 We can represent you throughout the proceedings.
 Sometimes immediate legal advice is necessary, which is why we are available to take your call 24 hours a day, 7 days a week.
 We also offer free police station representation.

 What is Covid-19 fraud?